Two-dimensional delta-Bose gas: skew-product relative motions: The lower-dimensional approximations

-It remains to show that the integral terms in \eqref{der:functional} are relatively sequentially compact on $\R_+$.
-By a diagonalization argument, it suffices to show that these terms are uniformly equicontinuous on compacts.
-To this end, first, note that the derivative of the last integral in \eqref{der:functional} satisfies
+To obtain (\ref{def:phipsi}-1) from \eqref{der:functional}, note that by \eqref{U0:PBM} of Lemma~\ref{lem:PBM}, $t\mapsto \E_{z_0}^{\al}[f(Z_t)]$ converges pointwise to the continuous function $t\mapsto P_tf(z_0)$ as $\alpha\searrow 0$.
+Hence, it remains to show that the integral terms in \eqref{der:functional}, as functions of $t$ and indexed by $\alpha\in (0,1/4]$, are relatively sequentially compact in $C(\R_+,\R_+)$ with respect to the usual topology, that is, the topology of uniform convergences on compacts.
+Moreover, by the Arzel\`a--Ascoli theorem and Step~1, it suffices to show that these terms are equicontinuous on compacts.
+To this end, note that the Leibniz integral rule gives